 Conversation Analytics® services combine sophisticated speech recognition technology and thousands of proprietary algorithms to evaluate the content of phone calls.
 Our innovative software listens to the words and phrases spoken on the call and determines what happens during the call.
 The information is then organized these into metrics called ‘Indicators.’

-One of the more important indicators is called “ask for the business.”
+In fact, we call one of the more important indicators “ask for the business.”
 It is that essential to the success of phone calls.

 The research indicated that when an agent asks for the sale, the caller is much more likely to convert to a customer.
 Asking for the business positively affects phone interactions.

-These findings plus more than 40,000 hours of engineering and machine learning created the industry’s first and only intelligent phone call behavior tool.
+These findings, plus over 40,000 hours of engineering and machine learning, created the industry’s first and only intelligent phone call behavior tool.
 Convirza users get unprecedented visibility into campaign performance.
 Conversions, lead quality, and sales skills are accurately identified.
-Plus, costs are reduced with automated analysis and no manual call scoring.
+Plus, it reduces costs with automated analysis and no manual call scoring.